 We will write programs to solve some of the most interesting problems in mechanics: free fall in a uniform gravitational field, free fall in Newton's Universal Theory of Gravitation, circular planetary motion, elliptical planetary motion, and the fuel burns needed for spacecraft launches.
-We will harness a specialized version of the Python language called VPython that is specifically designed to solve mechanics problems.
 You will need no calculus.
+Python and Jupyter will do the calculations and graphing.
 However, you will need the same preparation (Math 12 or Level 3 Math Placement) that you would need if you were about to learn calculus.
-You will be scratching the surface of the field of computational physics that is used for problems as diverse as sea level rise and stellar formation.
+You will be scratching the surface of the field of computational physics that is used for problems as diverse as quantifying sea-level rise and modeling stellar formation.

 Only the very simplest of physics problems can be described with algebra and geometry alone.
 That said, introductory physics is mostly taught in year-long courses using only algebra, the first semester of such a course focuses mostly on mechanics, and there is already more than enough content in a semester of algebra-based mechanics to prove daunting for most college students.